yisrael-haber/go-http-server/README.md

 # go-http-server

-- [X] Allow for file downloading (Which will also provide favicon.ico)
+- [X] Allow for file downloading (Which will also provide favicon.ico.)
-- [X] List files and directories in HTML
+- [X] List files and directories in HTML.
+- [X] Support two methods for file getting - download and inline presentation in browser.
-- [ ] Support spaces in file/directory name (Shouldn't be too hard)
+- [ ] Support spaces in file/directory name (Shouldn't be too hard.)

 ## Run
 ```bash